VIDA-NYU/auctus/docs/python/datamart-materialize.rst

 Materialization library
 =======================

-This library can materialize datasets from Datamart.
+This library can materialize datasets from Auctus.
 You can use it to materialize search results directly on your side without relying on the server.
-It is also used internally by Datamart to materialize datasets (the ``/download`` endpoint downloads the dataset using this library then sends it to you).
+It is also used internally by Auctus to materialize datasets (the ``/download`` endpoint downloads the dataset using this library then sends it to you).

 Installing datamart-materialize
 -------------------------------